-Mindfulness, Influences on Our Thinking & Political Correctness: Definitions, Reactions & PC gone Mad
+Mindfulness, Influences on Our Thinking and Political Correctness: Definitions, Reactions and PC Gone Mad

 Background to this Hub

 Recently I highlighted (in a hub about someone falling into the canal) the importance of being ‘mindful’ of the world around us.
 Another hub by RTalloni (see link below) relates to the actions or reactions of those who don’t think, or don’t bother to inform themselves of facts, before reacting in a possibly inappropriate manner.